Closing arguments in Arbery hate-crimes trial focus on whether racism caused his killing

 “Hold these men accountable not only for what they did, but for why they did it,” Perras said in his closing argument, which lasted about 80 minutes.

-Attorneys for each of the three defendants will present their own closing arguments next, and then the government will have time for rebuttal.
-Then the jury — eight White people, three Black people and one Hispanic person — will begin deliberations.
+After attorneys for each of the defendants finish presenting their closing arguments, the jury — eight White people, three Black people and one Hispanic person — will begin deliberations.

 Defense lawyers have said the McMichaels and Bryan were trying to stop and question Arbery because they suspected him of alleged trespassing and other crimes in the weeks leading up to the confrontation, which culminated when Travis McMichael fatally shot Arbery.
 A man later identified as Arbery was spotted several times on surveillance video at an under-construction house in the neighborhood.